kharindra/AI_Detector/README.md

 **Problem Statement**

-To develop an AI text detector for distinguishing between human-generated and AI-generated text with increased accuracy
+The goal of this project is to develop an AI text detector for distinguishing between human-generated and AI-generated text with increased accuracy.

 **Data Collection**